holding lights to chest in heart shape

 • This would generate a tax saving of £4,000.

-• The donation would have cost you in effect £4,000 but the charity would have received £10,000.
+• The donation would have effectively cost, £4,000, however, the charity receives £10,000.

 Being tax efficient with your donations

-When making charitable donations it is important to look at the family unit and consider who should be making the donation; ideally, the individual suffering tax at the highest rate.
+When making charitable donations, it is important to look at the family unit and consider who should be making the donation; ideally, the individual suffering tax at the highest rate.
 The donation is then made in the most efficient manner.

-Tax relief can be maximised by ensuring that the higher tax payer is making the Gift Aid payments.
-For example, if someone in the family is a 20% tax payer and someone else pays tax at 40%, then the individual paying tax at 40% should make the payment under Gift Aid as they will be due tax relief of 20%.
+Tax relief can be maximised by ensuring that the higher taxpayer is making the Gift Aid payments.
+For example, if someone in the family is a 20% taxpayer and someone else pays tax at 40%, then the individual paying tax at 40% should make the payment under Gift Aid, as they will be due tax relief of 20%.

 Contact us